ArslaniOS/Portfolio/README.md

 Simplify chronic prescription refills through easy communication with your doctor

 Exciting News:
-Family Doc will soon be available on TestFlight, bringing advanced healthcare solutions to your fingertips.
+Intely health will soon be available on TestFlight, bringing advanced healthcare solutions to your fingertips.
 Embrace a new era of healthcare accessibility with Family Doc!

  <p align="center">